Texas FAQ

 What grade levels do you serve?

-Great Hearts Online serves students in grades K-8 in Arizona and Texas.
-9th grade will be launch for the 2023 – 2024 school year and then stair step the following years until we have a complete K-12 program.
+Great Hearts Online serves students in grades K-10th in both Arizona and Texas.
+11th grade will be added for the 2025 – 2026 school year and then 12th grade by 2026-2027.
+We will operate as a complete K-12 online school by Fall of 2026.

 If my child enrolls in Great Hearts Online, what happens to their seat at their existing Great Hearts Academy?